Getting Involved in Galesburg

-Through Knox's Center for Community Service, students contributed more than 16,000 hours of volunteer effort to Galesburg.
+Through the Mark and Jeanette Klein Center for Community Service, students contributed more than 29,000 hours of volunteer effort to Galesburg last year.

 - S.P.I.C.E.
 (Success, Performance, Inspiration, Community and Education) was designed and implemented by 10 Knox College students to increase Galesburg teen's motivation to complete high school and pursue a college education.
 S.P.I.C.E. matches Galesburg teens with Knox College students who mentor the teens.

 - Best Buddies International matches students with an adult with disabilities so that they may form a friendship.
 The opportunity includes both group and individual activities.